English Language Supports

 In addition to the test, other measures used to determine if a student would benefit from additional support in learning English include classroom observations, tests and schoolwork.

-How does ELS support the needs of an English Learner?
+How does ELS support the needs of a Multilingual Learner?

 What is co-teaching?